 Yet there are proven, ethical ways of making online publications pay without resorting to evil practices.

-Native advertising is doubly profitable if the publisher originates the copy as well as distributes it.
-You charge for the creative and the access to an audience.
+It can be doubly profitable if the publisher originates the copy as well as distributes it.
+They charge for the creative process and the access to an audience.

-I’d also explore paywall publishing and micro-payment technologies.
-They are now ways to get small per-story payments.
-Although only a tiny fraction of visitors will pay even a pittance because many just expect material to be free and would never pay.
+Although only a tiny fraction of visitors will pay even a pittance because many just expect material to be free and object in principle to paying.